Optimizing the $\theta_{23}$ octant search in long baseline neutrino experiments: Results

 \subsection{Octant and beam sharing}

 In this subsection, we study the effect of sharing between neutrino and antineutrino run modes in the experiment's ability to determine the $\theta_{23}$ octant.

 We plot the octant sensitivity as a function of the running time in the neutrino mode in both NH and IH.
-The sensitivities are shown for the higher octant at 5$\sigma$ CL in Fig.~\ref{fig_2}.
-The sensitivities concerning the lower octant are symmetric in shape and are not shown.
+The sensitivities are shown for higher octant at 5$\sigma$ CL in Fig.~\ref{fig_2} and the sensitivities concerning the lower octant have not shown because they are approximately symmetric in shape.

 The $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu)$ ratio in Fig.~\ref{fig_2} is defined as the fraction at which the experiment runs in neutrino mode.
 The sum of the two running times is fixed at 10 years.
 For example, the experiment operates all 10 years in antineutrino mode when $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu) = 0$ and in neutrino mode when $\nu_\mu/(\nu_\mu+\bar{\nu}_\mu) = 1$.
 Conversely, the fraction of the antineutrino mode is given by $1-\nu_\mu/(\nu_\mu+\bar{\nu}_\mu)$.